Panzer-Jack/easy-live2d/docs/en/guide/installation.md

 ## Common Issues

-### Model Fails to Load
+### Model Cannot Load

 - Check if the path is correct
-- Confirm that Live2D Cubism Core has been loaded correctly
+- Confirm that Live2D Cubism Core has been loaded properly
-- Check the browser console for error messages
+- Check for error messages in the browser console

 ### WebGL Compatibility Issues

-EasyLive2D depends on WebGL.
-If you encounter rendering issues, please ensure:
+EasyLive2d depends on WebGL.
+If you encounter rendering issues, make sure:

-- You are using a modern browser that supports WebGL
+- You're using a modern browser that supports WebGL
 - Your graphics card drivers are updated

-If you have other issues, please refer to the [API Documentation](/en/api/) or submit a [GitHub Issue](https://github.com/Panzer-Jack/easy-live2d/issues).
+If you have any other issues, please refer to the [API Documentation](/en/api/) or submit a [GitHub Issue](https://github.com/Panzer-Jack/easy-live2d/issues).